-NYS Division of Criminal Justice Services serves more than 2000 New York law enforcement agencies, the courts and FBI by hosting the repository of criminal history records for New York State.
-NYS DCJS legacy system was implemented partially on the Mainframe (40%) side and remaining system on the Forte system (60%).
-The records were entered on the Forte system through Fingerprint process and maintained on the Mainframe side.
-The conversion process (ran every 15 mins.) brought the records (delta) from Mainframe DB to Oracle database.
-The RAPSheet was generated on the Forte side using Oracle database.
-The Forte system was also responsible for allowing DCJS internal users to manage fingerprint data using web user interface.
-The system supported Juvenile offender records and adult criminal records in single repository.
+NYS Division of Criminal Justice Services serves more than 2000 New York law enforcement agencies, the courts, and the FBI by hosting the repository of criminal history records for New York State.
+NYS DCJS legacy system was implemented partially on the Mainframe (40%) side and the remaining system on the Forte system (60%).
+The records were entered on the Forte system through the Fingerprint process and maintained on the Mainframe side.
+The conversion process (ran every 15 mins.) brought the records (delta) from Mainframe DB to the Oracle database.
+The RAPSheet was generated on the Forte side using the Oracle database.
+The Forte system was also responsible for allowing DCJS internal users to manage fingerprint data using a web user interface.
+The system supported Juvenile offender records and adult criminal records in a single repository.

-GCOM was responsible for the reengineering of Mainframe based Criminal History Repository using Java, JEE technologies and the building of new maintenance user interface in the new Portal environment.
+GCOM was responsible for reengineering the Mainframe-based Criminal History Repository using Java, JEE technologies, and the building of a new maintenance user interface in the new Portal environment.
 NYS DCJS had the following key goals in mind:

 - History service must be easy to maintain and follow the new IJ architecture pattern and use common services.

 - Business rules should be externalized.

 - CCH should be event-driven.

 - The domain model should be flexible to allow the addition of new events and attributes.